-You will probably have to attend court to give evidence.
+You may required to attend court to give evidence.

-You will normally work regular hours but sometimes be on call and work shifts.
+You will normally work regular hours but sometimes be on call or work shifts.

 You will have to wear a lab coat and other protective clothing such as mask and gloves.